 Cando is a very small city located in the state of North Dakota.
 With a population of 1,047 people and just one neighborhood, Cando is the 78th largest community in North Dakota.

-Cando is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cando is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cando is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Cando who work in management occupations (16.61%), farm management occupations (12.63%), and personal care services (11.94%).

-As is often the case in a small city, Cando doesn't have a public transportation system that people use for their commute.
+Cando is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Cando citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.17% of adults 25 and older in Cando have a college degree.